 Key Snodgress, RePlay’s Editorial Director, helps steer the content and also drives the magazine’s production engine with graphic design, print traffic and the like.
 Most often, you’ll find her in her home office with her four-legged “co-workers” (labs named Coco, Libby and Catalina).
 Her passion aside from family, it’s the continual improvement of RePlay in terms of its relevance to its readers, effectiveness for its advertisers and an appearance that is clean, easy to read and functional.

-Bob Cooney: Electronic gaming and location-based entertainment veteran Bob Cooney has 25-years of experience designing, manufacturing and marketing out-of-home entertainment to consumers, operators and venues –– first as founder and chief executive of NASDAQ- and Inc. 500-listed Laser Storm, and later as an initial member of the Global VR executive team which he boasts introduced the first commercially viable virtual reality arcade game.
+Bob Cooney, Electronic gaming and location-based entertainment veteran (and avid surfer), has 25-years of experience designing, manufacturing and marketing out-of-home entertainment to consumers, operators and venues –– first as founder and chief executive of NASDAQ- and Inc. 500-listed Laser Storm, and later as an initial member of the Global VR executive team which introduced the first commercially viable virtual reality arcade game.
 Cooney went on to become VP of marketing and business development of Ecast, the digital content provider for jukeboxes, and COO of NTN Buzztime, the networked trivia game company.
-Bob has been a driving force behind the development of numerous top-earning licensed games, including products based on EA Sports PGA Tour, X-MEN and Stargate, and has been a long-time vocal proponent of leveraging new technology to keep the out-of-home amusement industry relevant at a time when in-home entertainment continues to offer serious competition.
-Bob has been studying the skill-based gaming legislation and is interested in helping amusement companies seize the opportunity.
-He can be reached at firstname.lastname@example.org.
+Cooney has been a driving force behind the development of numerous top-earning licensed games, including products based on EA Sports PGA Tour, X-MEN and Stargate, and has been a long-time vocal proponent of leveraging new technology to keep the out-of-home amusement industry relevant.
+Bob consults with companies on strategy and business development, and currently serves as a business development consultant to Zero Latency.
+He can be reached at www.bobcooney.com.

 George McAuliffe has operated family entertainment centers from 2,000- to 150,000-sq.-ft. as a corporate executive and entrepreneur.
 He is currently Chief FEC Strategist for Redemption Plus and leads the company’s strategic advisory team.
 George, who recently moved back “home” to the Jersey Shore with his wife Julie, has a passion for passing along what he’s learned in the fun business to the new generation of operators and suppliers.
 Readers can visit www.grouppinnacle.com for more information, or contact George via email at [email protected] or call 913/563-4370.